gobbyo/IoT/docs/tutorial-deployiothub.md

     -location $location
     ```

+1. Check the status of your deployment by opening the [Azure Portal](https://portal.azure.com) and following the diagram below.
+1️⃣ Open the resource group you created earlier in this tutorial.
+2️⃣ Select **Settings > Deployments** in the left pane, then 3️⃣ select your hyperlinked deployment name.

+    ![lnk_checkdeployment]

 ## Resources

 Be sure to read more about the following code and concept references you used in this tutorial.